 1966 Barbara Harris, Alan Alda and Larry Blyden star in The Apple Tree — three one-act musicals about men, women and temptation, based on stories by Mark Twain, Frank R. Stockton and Jules Feiffer — opening on Broadway at the Shubert Theatre.
 Written by Jerry Bock and Sheldon Harnick, and directed by Mike Nichols, it will run for 463 performances.
 In 2006, the Roundabout Theatre Company will revive The Apple Tree on Broadway with Kristin Chenoweth, Brian d'Arcy James and Marc Kudisch in the lead roles.

+1990 Once on This Island opens on Broadway tonight at the Booth Theatre.
+LaChanze, Jerry Dixon and Kecia Lewis-Evans star in this musical about Caribbean fairy tales and the collision of two cultures as a young, French Antillean woman ( LaChanze) falls in love with an American aristocrat (Dixon).
+The show, which transferred from Playwrights Horizons, runs 469 performances.
 2000 Gwen Verdon, born January 13, 1925, one of the quintessential Broadway musical stars of the 20th century, died in her sleep while visiting her daughter, Nicole Greiner.
 Verdon won four Tony Awards over her three-decade stage career, for Can-Can in 1954; Damn Yankees in 1956; New Girl in Town in 1958 (in a tie with Thelma Ritter); and 1959 for Redhead.
 She was also nominated for her portrayals in Sweet Charity and Chicago.